amit-hembrom/car-parking/README.md

 📌 Important Notes

 Test 2 failures are intentional and expected!
 The goal is to implement proper synchronization to make these challenging tests pass.
-This distinguishes senior/staff engineers from junior developers who may not have deep concurrency experience.

 🎉 Good Luck!
 May your threads never deadlock! ⚡